Vision-LLMs for Spatiotemporal Traffic Forecasting

 where $d_{t}^{(x,y)}$ denotes the network usage metric value at geographical grid coordinates $(x,y)$, such as internet bandwidth, call frequency, or short message service (SMS) transmission rates.
 The spatiotemporal traffic prediction task involves forecasting mobile communication traffic across all geographical grids for the next $K$ time steps, given $S$ observed values of $D_{t}$.
 This can be formulated as:

 where $\mathbf{D}_{t+1:t+K} = \{\mathbf{D}_{t+1}, \mathbf{D}_{t+2}, \dots, \mathbf{D}_{t+K}\}$ represents the sequence of future traffic matrices across all grid cells, spanning the time interval from $t+1$ to $t+K$, i.e., the forecast target for the next $K$ time steps.
 Given the inherent output-length constraints of current LLMs, our approach encodes the full spatiotemporal history $\mathbf{D}_{t-S+1:t} = \{\mathbf{D}_{t-S+1}, \dots, \mathbf{D}_t\}$ while generating forecasts on a per-cell basis.
-This per-cell generation strategy is underpinned by a simplifying assumption, inspired by the conditional factorization in Conditional Neural Processes \cite{ref_26}, that the future states of individual grid cells are conditionally independent when conditioned on the global history $\mathbf{D}_{t-S+1:t}$.
-Under this assumption, the future of each cell is primarily determined by the global history $\mathbf{D}_{t-S+1:t}$ and its own coordinates $(x, y)$.
-Adopting this approximation allows the problem to be framed as the following decomposition:
+To make this formulation scalable for large 2D grids, we adopt a conditional-independence approximation, inspired by the conditional factorization in Conditional Neural Processes \cite{ref_26}, and factorize the future grid distribution by conditioning each cell-level prediction on the shared global history $\mathbf{D}_{t-S+1:t}$ and its own coordinates $(x, y)$.
+Under this approximation, the future of each cell is primarily determined by the shared global history and the target coordinates, which leads to the following decomposition:

+This approximation preserves the major spatial dependencies carried by the shared global history, but it does not explicitly model the residual synchronous coupling among future cells after conditioning on that history.
 Consequently, the original task can be decomposed into multiple cell-level prediction subtasks.
 For any coordinates $(x,y)$ in the geographical grid, where $x \in \{1,2,\dots,H\}$ and $y \in \{1,2,\dots,W\}$, the cell-level prediction solved by the LLM can be formulated as:

 Here, $\mathbf{d}_{t+1:t+K}^{(x,y)} = \{d_{t+1}^{(x,y)}, d_{t+2}^{(x,y)}, \dots, d_{t+K}^{(x,y)}\}$ represents the sequence of future traffic values for the single cell at coordinates $(x,y)$ over the next $K$ time steps.
 By performing predictions across all $H \times W$ geographical grids, we can reconstruct the complete spatiotemporal traffic sequence: